preetiguragol/skc-assignment/README.md

 ## Technologies Used

-- Next.js: A React framework for server-side rendering, static site generation, and API routes.
+- **Next.js**: A React framework for server-side rendering, static site generation, and API routes.
-- OpenAI API: Used for powering the AI tutor's responses and quizzes.
+- **OpenAI API**: Used for powering the AI tutor's responses and quizzes.
-- Tailwind CSS: For styling and responsive design.
+- **Tailwind CSS**: For styling and responsive design.
-- Framer Motion: For smooth animations and transitions.
+- **Framer Motion**: For smooth animations and transitions.
-- localStorage: For saving and configuring the OpenAI API key.
+- **LocalStorage**: For saving and configuring the OpenAI API key.

 ## Prerequisites